-For this program, we are providing the function decomposition and Doctests, so you can concentrate on writing and testing all the code, and seeing how the functions fit together.
+For this program, we are providing the function decomposition and Doctests, but no code.
+You can concentrate on writing and testing all the code, seeing how the functions fit together.

 We will use an encryption scheme that is simple enough it can be done on paper, as was done throughout history up until world war II.